If you are visiting Houston in Texas, one attraction we can highly recommend you spend some time at is the Space Center Houston.

 Note that when we visited Mission Control it was being done up for the 50th anniversary of the Apollo landings, so this image isn’t representative of the experience you will have, however I did want to share it as I still though the consoles looked pretty cool – even in plastic wrap!

-If you want, you can actually take both tram tours.
-However, as the tours last 90 minutes to 2 hours, plus queuing, this will use up a lot of the day.
+If you want, you can actually take multiple tram tours.
+However, as the tours last 90 minutes to 2 hours, this will use up a lot of the day.

 Note also that the locations the trams visit can vary depending on operational schedules and other factors.